fouzai/Analysis-of-consumer-appreciation-data/README.md

 # Analysis-of-consumer-appreciation-data
-Making an Rshiny application that analysis the appreciation of the consumers,
+Making an Rshiny application that analysis the appreciation of the consumers

+Univariate analysis
+Bivariate analysis
+Box-Plot
+PCA
+Clustering